 Blood Orange Mascarpone Tart

 - 1 puff pastry shell

-- 4 ounces mascarpone cheese
+- 4 ounces mascarpone cheese (room temperature)

-- 3 blood oranges thinly sliced
+- 3 blood oranges (thinly sliced)

-- 1/2 cup granulated sugar
+- ½ cup granulated sugar

-- 3 tbsp unsalted butter
+- 3 tablespoon unsalted butter

-Preheat oven to 420°F. Lay puff pastry shell flat on a piece of parchment paper or baking sheet.
-Using the back of a spoon, spread the mascarpone cheese, leaving a 1-inch margin around the edge of the pastry.
+- Preheat oven to 425°F. Lay puff pastry shell flat on a piece of parchment paper or baking sheet.
+Using the back of a spoon, spread the mascarpone cheese all over the pastry.
 Return pastry shell to the freezer.